connerdouglass/inserve/README.md

 - First-class support for dependency injection into route handlers (using Microsoft's tsyringe library)
 - A really great TypeScript experience.
 Typings built-in to the package, and used from the start, not as an afterthought.
 - Compatibility with everything else that is made for Express.
 We don't change the fundamentals at all.
 - BYOE: "Bring your own Express."
-Ideally, you should provide Express (and tsyringe) as a dependency to your project.
-We use it as a peer dependency.
+We depend on Express and tsyringe as peer dependencies.
+The versions used in your project will be used by Inserve also.

 ### Example #1 - Hello World